Articles of Association in Company Law: All you need to know!

 Doctrine of Constructive notice

 According to this theory, any person entering into a contract with a company is presumed to be aware of the details of the articles of association.
-The reason being the fact, that as soon as a company is incorporated, it’s Articles of Association becomes accessible to the public.
+The reason being the fact that as soon as a company is incorporated, its Articles of Association becomes accessible to the public.

 Indoor Management Doctrine